farstarr/farstarr/README.md

 ### Hi there 👋

-- 🔭 I’m a junior at Northeastern University.
+- 🔭 I’m a junior at NEU.
-- 📫 How to reach me: 17741149715
+- 📫 How to reach me: you guess

 <!--   GitHub stats graph -->